 It was more than ten years ago, when my mother was still alive and I was still a college student.
 She used to live in a rural part of Washington state, near a saltwater inlet.
 Although I had moved out shortly after college, I often visited her.
 It was in late summer during one of those visits that I went on a morning walk with my little brother and the family dog.

 I often liked to go for long walks in the mornings because it was when I felt the most optimistic.
-The sun would not yet begin to scorch, it would not yet burn my hopes, as it would when it reached its zenith, and the threat of darkness was still far away.
-Night would not yet fall to extinguish hope completely and scatter its ashes.
-As I knew it would.
+The sun would not yet begin to scorch and the threat of darkness was still far away.
+Night would not yet fall to extinguish hope completely and scatter its ashes, as I knew it would.
 This was how I felt, so heavy-hearted at the time.
-An echo of it still lingers, as if each morning contains every great possibility for the day, golden and bright, to eventually dull and fade away with each passing minute.
+An echo of it still lingers, as if each morning contains every great possibility for the day, golden and bright, to eventually dull and fade with each passing minute.

 That particular morning, it was my idea to take a different path.
 Instead of going towards the briny waters of the rocky beach with its wide views of the peninsula, we walked in the opposite direction, towards what looked to be an enormous overgrown patch of blackberry bushes.
 Blackberries in Washington state are not to be underestimated.
 As Tom Robbins so eloquently describes in his novel, Still Life with Woodpecker: